guettli/programming-guidelines/README.rst

 Don't set up a SMTP daemon
 ..........................

 If you can avoid it, then refuse to set up a SMTP daemon.
 If the application you write should import mails, then do it by using POP3 or IMAP and poll for new mail N seconds.
+Setting up a SMTP daemon is easy, but being responsible for it is effort.
+Dealing with attacks, keeping an eye on security announces...
 Live is easier without being responsible for a SMTP server.

+A SMTP daemon needs to run 24 hours a day.
+You get trouble if it is down.
+Or even worse: it is misconfigured and rejects all mails.
+These mails get lost and won't come back.

+If the getmail job is down or is misconfigured it just won't fetch mails.
+But it is unlikely that mails get lost.

 I know this conflicts with the general guideline "avoid polling".